 Wake Me Up When September Ends (Green Day)

 Compositions is an album that takes a while to grow on a listener.
-While it's in the same style of his last album, Straighten Up, there aren't landmark songs on this album.
+While it's in the same style as his last album, Straighten Up, there aren't landmark songs on this album.
 Many of the songs have the same tempo, the same feel and there are no standout tracks.
 But, he continues to write Power Pop adjacent music.

-For me, I love Power Pop and a lot of Johnathan Pushkar's music is in this genre.
+I love Power Pop, and a lot of Johnathan Pushkar's music is in this genre.
 I can dig it, I can get behind what he's going for most of the time.
 I wouldn't say that he's written his "Hackensack," or his "September Gurls," song yet.
 But, I also don't think it's completely out of his reach.
 The guy is still in his 20's, he lives for Power Pop and he could surprise us all.

 If I were his agent, I would suggest that he would benefit from doing a stint as The Beatles did in Hamburg, paying dues, and learning the ropes.
 Getting those chops in and a layer of Iggy Pop level grime.
 If those Hamburg musical boot camps no longer exist, he could try forming a group of like-minded musicians, young in age but old in musical spirit.
 Maybe he could form a superband with Kai Danzberg and Addison Love?
 Maybe he could follow in the footsteps of Mike Reukberg and form his own Red Button?
 Or, he could cover songs that are lesser-known from the artists he aspires to be like, and not a well-known hit like Junior's Farm?